The-OpenROAD-Project/OpenLane/README.md

 Your results will be compared with: [sky130_fd_sc_hd](https://github.com/efabless/openlane/blob/master/regression_results/benchmark_results/SW_HD.csv).

 After running you'll find a directory added under [./regression_results/](./regression_results) it will contain all the reports needed for you to know whether you've been successful or not.
 Check [this](./regression_results/README.md#output) for more details.

 **Note**: if runtime is `-1`, that means the design failed.
 Any reported statistics from any run after the failure of the design is reported as `-1` as well.

-The following sections are to give you an understanding of what happens under the hood in the Makefile.
+**DISCLAIMER: The following sections are to give you an understanding of what happens under the hood in the Makefile.**

 # Setting up the PDK: skywater-pdk